-A degree with a major in communication studies requires the successful completion of 120 credits of coursework, including 33 credits for the major; 41 credits in general education requirements; and 46 credits in the minor, electives, and other degree requirements.
+- Write a speech for a hypothetical executive and organization - Write news articles in various journalistic styles - Write a comprehensive public relations plan and create messages targeting specific audiences - Develop a portfolio of photo essays requires the successful completion of 120 credits of coursework, including 33 credits for the major; 41 credits in general education requirements; and 46 credits in the minor, electives, and other degree requirements.
 At least 17 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
 67 for information on overall degree requirements.